Harvard-CS290-2024-25/harvard-cs290-2024-25.github.io/index.md

 layout: home
 ---

+# NOTE!
+This is the website for academic year 2024-25.
+If you are a current G1, please refer to https://harvard-cs290-2025-26.github.io/ (or whichever year is relevant) for the current website.

 This is a reading and discussion-based seminar designed for entering Computer Science Ph.D. students.
 This course prepares students to manage the difficult and often undiscussed challenges of Ph.D. programs through sessions on:
 1. Research skill building (e.g. paper reading, communication)